abhinavverma/dev.fashionunited.com/README.md

 ---------------------------
 Web Services To Post Jobs to FashionUnited Central Job-Board

+### Introduction
-Introduction :  FashionUnited uses API Post the job over http post, to post the job we prefer URL encoded XML format data (the structure of the XML is explained below).
+FashionUnited uses API Post the job over http post, to post the job we prefer URL encoded XML format data (the structure of the XML is explained below).
 We use 2 Method in our API. to use this API username and password is mandatory, username and password is provided by Fashionunited so one can request Fashionunited to get a username and password, for a new username and password the client need to provide us an email address which will be associated with API call.

 Create – to create single/multiple Jobs at a time.
+Read - Not supported
+Update - Not supported
 Delete – to delete single/multiple jobs at a time.
 Parameters :  The parameter are pre defined and must be sent on each request while requesting API call.